Real life business owners explain their Digital Marketing secrets.

 Jenny explains how some simple usability changes improved conversion on her home page, encouraged more sign ups to her lead magnet and ultimate drove more sales.

-Jenny is a video marketing coach, educator and speaker, with 25 years experience creating and delivering programs to audiences from 2-200.
+Jenny is a video marketing coach, educator, and speaker, with 25 years of experience creating and delivering programs to audiences from 2-200.
 Jenny helps successfully implement video marketing for her clients to grow their people, profile and profit.

-From generating ideas to bring your video marketing to life, to taming the technology and building a profit focused, client centred strategy, Jenny inspires and motivates clients every day to use video marketing to grow their business and increase their profitability, through workshops, online programs and 1:1 intensives.
+From generating ideas to bring your video marketing to life, to taming the technology and building a profit-focused, client-centered strategy, Jenny inspires and motivates clients every day to use video marketing to grow their business and increase their profitability, through workshops, online programs, and 1:1 intensives.

 A solo mum to three teenage boys, she can be found at co-working spaces and cafes avoiding taxi driving gigs and crimes against personal hygiene.